A Polyfold Proof of the Arnold Conjecture: Algebraic relations via coherent perturbations

 Here we also used the identification of evaluation maps in Assumption~\ref{ass:iso}~(iii)(a).
 Then compatibility in (ii) of the oriented section functors $S_\alpha^{\cdots}$ with the identification of these (smooth levels of) faces $\cF^\infty\subset\partial_1\cX^\infty_{p_-,p_+,A}$ follows from compatibility of $\pr_{p_-,p_+,A}: \cX_{p_-,p_+,A}\to \cX^{\scriptscriptstyle \rm SFT}_A$ with the projections $\pr^\pm_\alpha: \cX^\pm_\alpha \to \cX^\pm_{\gamma,A_\pm}$ for $\alpha\in\cI^\pm$ used in Lemma~\ref{lem:PSS poly} and $\pr^\iota_\alpha: \cX^\iota_\alpha \to \cX^{\scriptscriptstyle \rm GW}_A$ used in Lemma~\ref{lem:iota,h poly}.
 More precisely, $S_{p_-,p_+,A}|_{\cF^\infty}=\pr_\cF^*S_\cF$ follows from compatibility of the sections in Assumption~\ref{ass:iso}~(iii) and

 {\bf Construction of coherent perturbations:} Next, we construct admissible sc$^+$-multisections $\kappa_{\alpha}^{\cdots}:\cW_{\alpha}^{\cdots}\to\Q^+$ for $\alpha\in\cI^+\cup\cI^-\cup\cI^\iota\cup\cI$ as claimed in (i), i.e.\ in general position to the respective sections $S_{\alpha}^{\cdots}:\cX_{\alpha}^{\cdots}\to:\cW_{\alpha}^{\cdots}$, while also coherent as claimed in (iii).
-The existence of such coherent transverse perturbations will ultimately be guaranteed by an abstract perturbation theorem for coherent systems of sc-Fredholm sections, as developed in the case of trivial isotropy in \cite{Ben-coherent}.
-Since we have to deal with nontrivial isotropy and the SFT perturbation package \cite{fh-sft-full} has only been outlined in \cite{fh-sft}, we give a detailed construction of the perturbations for our purposes.
+The existence of such coherent transverse perturbations will ultimately be guaranteed by an abstract perturbation theorem for coherent systems of sc-Fredholm sections.
+Since the SFT perturbation package \cite[\S 14]{fh-sft} has not yet been described for neck stretching, we give a detailed construction of the perturbations for our purposes.
 We proceed as in Lemma~\ref{lem:iota chain} and construct them all as pullbacks $\kappa^{\cdots}_\alpha:= \lambda^{\cdots}_A \circ (\pr^{\cdots}_\alpha)^*$ of a collection of sc$^+$-multisections on the SFT resp.\ Gromov-Witten polyfold bundles -- without Morse trajectories --

 For this to induce a coherent collection of sc$^+$-multisections as required in (iii),

 it suffices to pick $\ul\lambda$ compatible with respect to the faces of the SFT neck stretching polyfolds $\cX^{\scriptscriptstyle\rm SFT}_{A}$ in \eqref{eq:SFTfaces}.
 More precisely, using the natural identifications of bundles from Assumption~\ref{ass:iso}~(iii), we will construct $\ul\l$ coherent in the sense that -- for some choice of $r>0$ in the construction of $|\cX^\pm_{\g,A}| = (\ov\ev^\pm)^{-1}(\D_r^\pm\times M)\subset \cB^\pm_{\rm SFT}(\g;A)$ and $\cW^\pm_{\g,A}=\Ti\cW^\pm_{\g,A}|_{\cX^\pm_{\g,A}}$ -- we have